0123gabriel/Ubuntu_ROS_Tutorial/Install_Ubuntu_ROS.md

 # Installing Ubuntu 18.04 version and ROS Melodic

-To install Ubuntu, you will have to methods.
+To install Ubuntu, you can use 2 methods.
 The ***first method*** is install Ubuntu alongside Windows (i.e. Dual Boot) and for this one it is recommendable to format your PC and reinstall Windows first, and then Ubuntu.
 As a brief summary of this method, when you are installing Windows, delete all the partitions in the disk, and then create one with the desired space for Windows OS, and leave the other one, which is going to store Ubuntu.
 This method ensures that Ubuntu will recognize the Windows partition, so will not have future problems with that.
 The ***second method*** is to make a partition after Windows is installed, which could not let Ubuntu recognizing Windows.
 This tutorial performs the second method (do not reinstall Windows), but I will write some notes to guide you with the recommendable way to install Ubuntu.

 ## Create a bootable Ubuntu USB (Step for both methods)
   1. Click in the given link, then scroll down until the "Past releases and other flavours" section.
 Right there you will click on 18.04 version.
 Finally, download the Desktop Image file and remember the location of it. https://ubuntu.com/download/alternative-downloads
   2. Download Rufus, a free and open source USB stick writing tool. (https://rufus.ie/) You may find some versions, pick the standard and newest one.
   3. Launch rufus and set like any of the images below.
 Then click on the START button and the download of the ISO file on the USB will begin.
 (Note: The difference between the two images is in the Partition Scheme, you should use MBR if your computer was made before 2010, otherwise, you should use GPT).

+     (Note: To install Windows you have to make the previous process but with the ISO image for Windows)

 ![image](https://github.com/nabihandres/COOP_tutorials/assets/108648272/89aa84a6-6d8d-451e-aa93-6c72e06750a3)
 ![image](https://github.com/nabihandres/COOP_tutorials/assets/108648272/7f5820c3-c36b-4e42-9c8f-8913e0cbfa57)